-We've updated our ProFlowers review for 2020, ordering an arrangement to evaluate the ordering process, the quality of the flowers, and the customer experience.
+We've updated our ProFlowers review, ordering an arrangement to evaluate the ordering process, the quality of the flowers, and the customer experience.
 ProFlowers is an online flower delivery service, established in 1998.
 Its parent company is FTD (Florists' Transworld Delivery), another flower company.
 FTD and Proflowers partner 30,000 floral shops in more than 125 countries to provide quality arrangements at competitive prices.

 In order to review Proflowers, we browsed over 100 options to select one that we believe best represented the aesthetic and the average price of the majority of the bouquets that could be purchased for multiple kinds of occasions.
 We settled on the small-sized Peachy Keen bouquet with a vase.
 We were pleased with our experience with Proflowers, which is included in out list of the best flower delivery online services.
 As part of our test, we ordered the same bouquet from FTD to compare the results.